Generated client

 You can then check the presence of the error object to handle any errors

-const myAction = await client.myAction({
+const myAction = await keel.myAction({

 input: "foo"